 - Casa Cartagena Boutique Hotel & Spa: Hotel in a colonial house with 16 decorated rooms, restaurant, spa, pool, and relaxing treatments.
 Address: Pumacurco 336, Centro Histórico, Cusco, Peru.

-- Hotel Costa del Sol Ramada Cusco – Wyndham: Four-star hotel in a 17th-century mansion with 90 rooms, a colonial patio, a restaurant, and disabled facilities.
+- Hotel Wyndham Costa Del Sol Cusco: Four-star hotel in a 17th-century mansion with 90 rooms, a colonial patio, a restaurant, and disabled facilities.
 Address: Calle Santa Teresa 344, Centro de Cusco, Peru.

 Budget Hotels in Cusco

-Cusco has affordable options for travelers on a tight budget that don’t sacrifice comfort.
+For travelers on a tight budget, Cusco also offers affordable options that don’t sacrifice comfort.

 Hostels in Cusco